 - System Boundary – Shows what is provided by the system and what is not, and the relationship between the System and the parts of its environment with which it interacts (see also The FRAME Model)

 - Component Specifications and Communications Requirements – for Calls for Tender

 - Deployment programme – the plan for he deployment of equipment and communication.
 This includes what to do with existing systems and equipment

-- Organisational Viewpoint – who owns and/or manages and/or operates each part of the integrated system (see also How can you plan Organisational Issues)
+- Organisational View – who owns and/or manages and/or operates each part of the integrated system (see also How can you use the Organisational View)